San Miguel de Tucumán: History

 "Tucumán 1812", by Gerardo Flores Ivaldi.
 The Cabildo and San Francisco church are displayed on the painting.

 Demolition of the former Cabildo, 1908.

 Former Tucumán station built by North Western Railway, c.
 1890.

 San Martín street in San Miguel downtown.

 The first foundation of "San Miguel de Tucumán y Nueva Tierra de Promisión" was on May 31, 1565 by Diego de Villarroel in the Campos de Ibatín, 60 km to the southwest from where the current city is located nowadays.
 The city was moved to "La Toma" (where the old town or casco histórico is placed today) in 1685, due to the low quality of Ibatín water.

 On September 24, 1812, the Battle of Tucumán took place near the city, when the Spanish army coming from Upper Peru were defeated by the army led by Manuel Belgrano.
 Belgrano had been obliged to fall back to Córdoba by the government of Buenos Aires, but the inhabitants of Tucumán called on him to resist another Spanish invasion.

-With his troops almost unarmed and tired but reinforced by local gauchos (calling themselvesLos decididos de Tucumán), Belgrano attacked the Spanish army from behind, defeating them and ensuring the Independence of Argentina.
-After the battle of Tucumán, the same army led by Belgrano would achieve another victory in Salta.
+With his troops almost unarmed and tired but reinforced by local gauchos (calling themselves Los decididos (The determined ones) de Tucumán), Belgrano attacked the Spanish army from behind, defeating them and ensuring the Independence of Argentina.
+After the battle of Tucumán, the same army led by Belgrano would achieve another victory at the Battle of Salta.

 After those battles, Belgrano established a circular fortress known as "La Ciudadela", located 1 km from the current Plaza de la Independencia (former Plaza Mayor).
 Because it had patriot barracks and was located on an intermediate point between the Río de la Plata and the Upper Peru and Santa Cruz de la Sierra, San Miguel de Tucumán was designated as the venue for the Congress of Independence.
 On July 9, 1816, the Independence of Argentina was declared, not only from Spain but from any other foreign domination.
 The act of the Independence was signed at the Casa de Tucumán, also named "Casa Histórica" or "Casa de la Independencia".

 By 1850 the city's population had increased considerably, surpassing the estimated registers.
 Because of that, in 1870 it was proposed that the city be expanded, setting new limits.
 During those years, the first railway line reached the city, built by British-owned Córdoba Central Railway.
 The immigrants arriving in the region (most of whom were Spanish, Arabic, Jewish, and Italian) influenced the architectural style that adapted to those new cultures, leaving the original colonial style behind.
 Therefore, new buildings in the city were made in Neoclassical, eclectic and picturesque styles.

 During the first years of the 20th century, the city added 400 ha for recreational uses, and the first great park (similar to those existing in Paris and London) was thus established.
 By 1930 the city's population had doubled.